3D Structure Editor

 A screenshot of Rowan's 3D structure editor.

 Rowan's 3D editor can be used to draw, edit, and optimize molecules.
-The editor is embedded into Rowan's submit pages and can also be accessed at externally labs.rowansci.com/editor.
+The editor is embedded into Rowan's submit pages and can also be accessed externally at labs.rowansci.com/editor.

 To edit a structure you've input, click the pencil icon in the top right corner of the molecule viewer.